sanjib-sen/youtube-downloader/README.md

 1. It is not recommended to Use the software in this Alpha Version.
 I will work on the Bugs and Features and will officially release the Software in the Upcoming Days (Within 1 or 2 Weeks).
 After that You can use this app.
 But if you are familier with Development and like to do Alpha Testing and plan to Contribute in this Project, Please do so.
 It will be very helpful for me.

 2. I still didn't manage to set ***Environmental PATH Variable*** without requiring Adminstration Priviliges.
 I am working with that Right Now.
+I am planning to direct communicate with the youtube-dl daemon and make things work through this.
+Which will be effective and faster and also more secure. then I will completely remove the PATH Requirement Policy.
 Until I finally fix this, you have to change the **PATH** using Command Prompt.
 Don't worry, it is just one command, and required only once.

 3. I will release the .exe file after fixing the PATH issues.